wp-plugins/wp-simple-faq/readme.txt

 == Changelog ==
+= 1.4.1 =
+Fix minor issues with wordpress 3.8
 = 1.4 =
 * Initial release that is distributed for FREE.

 == Upgrade Notice ==
+= 1.4.1 =
+Fix minor issues with wordpress 3.8
 = 1.4 =
 * Initial release that distributed for FREE.